pmean/build-website/text/07/StubbornInsistence.md

 pills to a chemist for analysis.
 If they found out that they were taking sugar pills, they would drop out and re-enroll under a different name.

-You can\'t blame the patients for this behavior.
+You can't blame the patients for this behavior.
 They are acting in their best interests.
 In fact, it was largely because of the AIDS crisis that researchers have recognized that the placebo controlled trial is not an absolute requirement in all research studies.
 There is now